-56 Is there a domestic arbitral institution with a panel of maritime arbitrators specialising in maritime arbitration?
+Is there a domestic arbitral institution with a panel of maritime arbitrators specialising in maritime arbitration?

 Yes.
-The Asian International Arbitration Centre (formerly known as the Kuala Lumpur Regional Centre for Arbitration) (AIAC) has a panel of arbitrators who specialise in diverse areas, including maritime arbitration.
-Since 2012, AIAC has administered 17 maritime arbitration cases.
+The Asian International Arbitration Centre (formerly known as the Kuala Lumpur Regional Centre for Arbitration) has a panel of arbitrators who specialise in diverse areas, including maritime arbitration.
+As of 2019, AIAC has administered approximately 25 maritime arbitration cases.